 LIVE POKER ROOM

-You’ll find some of the biggest bets, bluffs and pots in our poker room, which is open 24 hours a day, 7 days a week.
-Our poker tables have USB outlets at every seat, so you can charge your device while you play, as well as free Wi-Fi.
+You’ll find some of the biggest bets, bluffs, and pots in the Hollywood Casino poker room.
+Our poker tables have USB outlets at every seat, so you can charge you device while you play, as well as free Wi-Fi.